-The master bedroom is the final area of the house, taking up the entire west end of the apartment.
+The primary bedroom is the final area of the house, taking up the entire west end of the apartment.
 The accent wall behind the bed is covered in teak slat wall; bright orange shelves have been inserted into the wall and can be moved as the owner sees fit.
-The accent wall shares a wall with the master bathroom.
+The accent wall shares a wall with the primary bathroom.

-The full-height sliding wall seen behind the pillar divides the master bedroom into two sleep areas instead of one huge room.
-This effectively creates a guest room, complete with access to the guest bathroom and the rest of the house without disturbing anyone in the master bedroom.
+The full-height sliding wall seen behind the pillar divides the primary bedroom into two sleep areas instead of one huge room.
+This effectively creates a guest room, complete with access to the guest bathroom and the rest of the house without disturbing anyone in the primary bedroom.

 The guest bathroom is a study in color and done up in four different shades of green mosaic tiles to show off the angles created by the fire stairs that the bathroom is tucked under to fully utilize the space.
 White accents keep the room from feeling to dark or overwhelming.

 Environmentally Conscious Inverted House by MEL/ARCH Architectural Studio | Artful Travel House by Brain Factory | Fantastical Villa Lombardo Project by Philipp Architekten | Mindful Chorus Project by Ganna Design